 Importantly, for the two source datasets including short and long time series (i.e. those from Outhwaite et al. and van Klink et al., Fig. 6a), the residual variance of the model strongly decreases with the number of years with data in time series.
 This is consistent with our previous results based on simulations of truncated time series (Fig. 4c), and suggests that the stochasticity in abundance trends estimated from short time series is much greater than that from long time series.
 For data from Crossley et al. and BIOTIME, the relationship between the residual variance in abundance trends and the number of years with data is strongly parabolic.
 However, those datasets are strongly biased towards recent and short time series (Fig. 6a), prompting caution in interpreting this signal.

 Although statistically significant, the effects of baseline year explain only a small fraction of the total variation in abundance trends (Fig. 6b).
 Overall, random effects controlling for methodological issues, spatial and taxonomic heterogeneity explain 56% of the variation in abundance trends (Fig. 6b).
 A high proportion of this variation in abundance trends is explained by the random effect of time series ID, controlling for the artificial dependencies among abundance trends generated by the truncation procedure (cf. Methods).
 Most of the remaining variation in abundance trends is explained by taxonomic order and local site random effects, highlighting that abundance trends are strongly heterogeneous among clades and among sites.
 This questions the relevance of global estimates and stressing the need to carefully identify the drivers of such heterogeneity.
-Some groups, such as Trombidiformes (mites), Orthoptera, Collembolla and Isopoda, exhibit more positive average abundance trends while other groups, such as Archaeognatha (jumping bristletails), Hymenoptera, Colleoptera, Dermaptera and Blattodea are associated with more negative trends (Fig. S7).
+Some groups, such as Trombidiformes (mites), Orthoptera, Collembola and Isopoda, exhibit more positive average abundance trends while other groups, such as Archaeognatha (jumping bristletails), Hymenoptera, Coleoptera, Dermaptera and Blattodea are associated with more negative trends (Fig. S8).
 Strikingly, once the various sources of heterogeneity are controlled for, we do not find any significant difference among the four source datasets from which the abundance estimates were extracted (Fig. 6c).

 Fig. 6: Variation in abundance trends is strongly structured by methodological effects. (a) Predicted (lines) and observed (points) residual variance of the model for each source dataset.
 Predictions are from equation (3).
 The histogram at the top shows the distribution of truncated time series along the x-axis, per dataset. (b) Variation in abundance trends explained by the model effects, and residual variation. (c) Black dots show the effect (± CI95%) of the source dataset on abundance trends, relatively to the reference level (BIOTIME).